beejsbj/personal-site/lesson-notes.md

-# Using route-based info for styling
-	adding a class, to a link changing its style based on the rputed page. used to make the current link highlighted
+# Using ACFs in templates and creating custom post types

+	describe what weve done in the last 5 mins? so we created a category of fields, and added two fields to it. name and tagline. made it so these only show up on the recipies post type and hide the defaut content editor.

+		im wondering if i should make all the fields within the recipie fields or create

+# WP recap and menus
+	no date cause of mustache?
+HYPOCRITE